polarblau/meta_wordpress/README.md

 cd my_theme
 ```

-Add Haml files in th e`views/` directory with the extension `.php.haml` will be compiled into the theme root
+Add Haml files in th e`views/` directory with the extension `.php.haml` will be compiled into the theme root.
 Sass files in the `stylesheets/source/` directory will be compiled into `stylesheets/compiled/`
 and Coffeescript files from `javascripts/source/` to javascripts/compiled`.